|

 How long does it last?

-It will last 3-4 days in the refrigerator if covered tightly.
-If you are making ahead of time and storing, I would recommend leaving off the toasted topping until serving.
+It will last 3-4 days in the refrigerator if covered tightly or in an airtight container.
+If you are making ahead of time and storing it, I would recommend leaving off the toasted panko until ready to serve.

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-My Fried Pickle Dip recipe is pretty mild as is, but if you prefer to have it kicked up a notch, add some diced jalapeño, a dash of hot sauce, or a little fresh minced garlic.
-It tastes just like a fried pickle!
+My Fried Dill Pickle Dip recipe is pretty mild as is, but if you prefer to have it kicked up a notch, add some diced jalapeño, a dash of hot sauce, or a little fresh minced garlic.
+Perfect for game day!

 Fried Pickle Dip

-My Fried Pickle Dip gives you tart dill pickles, creamy sour cream to mellow them out, and toasted buttery panko breadcrumbs to mimic the crispy fried coating!
+My Fried Pickle Dip is full of dill pickles, sour cream and cream cheese to mellow them out, and toasted buttery panko breadcrumbs to mimic the crispy fried coating!

 4.60 from 64 votes